-3. Number of years trading

 There isn’t a direct coloration between a good web design agency and the number of years they’ve been trading as sometimes the new guys are hungrier and have fresh ideas, but picking an agency that’s been around a while can give you the confidence that they’re likely to stick around and they’ll have lots of experience, ideas and skills which they can draw on for your project.

-Anyone can say that they’ve been ‘trading 10 years’ and put ‘2010-2018’ in the footer, so a good way of telling if they’ve been around a long time is checking their social media accounts and view their very first posts.
+Anyone can say that they’ve been ‘trading X amount of years’, so a good way of telling if they’ve been around a long time is checking their social media accounts and view their very first posts.
 Also, if they’re a limited company, you can also check their listing with Companies House.

 4. Clients like you

-[VERSION B]